Sam Oliverio — Putnam Valley Town Supervisor

 Gina Capone — Putnam Valley Town Judge

-Gina Capone is currently serving her third term as Town Justice, encompassing 12 years of service to the Town.
-Gina has been in Private Practice as a lawyer since 1997 after graduating from Pace University Law School.
+Gina Capone is currently serving her fourth term as Town Justice, encompassing 15 years of service to the Town of Putnam Valley.
+Gina has been in private practice as a lawyer since 1997 after graduating from Pace University Law School.
 She is licensed to practice in New York States’ 2nd District.

-Professional memberships include Putnam County Magistrates’ Association, in which she serves as their Vice President.
-Gina has been a resident of Putnam Valley for 21 years, and looks forward to continuing to serve the people of our Town.
+Professional memberships include the Putnam County Bar Association and the Putnam County Magistrates’ Association, for which she has served as Vice President.
+Gina has been a resident of Putnam Valley since 1990, and looks forward to continuing to serve the residents of our Town and all the people of Putnam County.